 Address corrections can be made for all orders up until shipping without charge or issue, please e-mail our support staff and reference your EK order number.
 However, address changes for in-transit packages requires a $10.50 fee for domestic shipments and are not available for international shipments.

 All other order changes or issues should be addressed to our support staff, please include your EK order number if at all possible (this is different from PayPal Transaction ID and will be notified to you in the confirmation e-mail).

-With the exception of the Happy Hacking Keyboards, which have their own Mac drivers, all of our keyboards will work on a Mac natively.
-Please note that most of our boards use a common ANSI PC layout which does not have keys that a normal Mac keyboard would have.
+With the exception of the Happy Hacking Keyboards, which have their own Apple drivers, most of our keyboards will work on Apple, Linux, and variants natively in some manner; products that are known to not work at all in some OSes will be listed as such.
+Please note that most of our boards use a common Windows PC layout which does not have keys that a normal Apple keyboard would have.
 When used on a Mac, keyboard keys on a PC layout keyboard will automatically be mapped as shown in the following table: